geseib/vpcintro/website/content/Lab2-TransitGateway/70-DeployTGW/75-Edit Subnet routes.md

     ![Route edited](/images/tgw-vpc-rt-edited.png)
 1. Click the **Close** button once the route table has been edited.

+_Notice how we didnt modify the **Public** VPC route tables.
+In our scenario, we dont need for the public to route to anything beyond the VPC.
+So in order to prevent that access, we provided no route to the Transit gateway in the public route tables._

 ### You have completed the Subnet Route editing.